Subsonic Free Surface Waves in Linear Elasticity: Existence of subsonic free surface waves

 Here $y=(x^1,x^2)=(x^1,x^2,0)$, $\eta=(\xi_1,\xi_2)=(\xi_1,\xi_2,0)$, and $\zeta=(\xi_0,\eta)$.
 Since $Q_0$ and $A_1$ are homogeneous of degree $1$ in the variables $\xi_j$, so is $Z_0$.
 The subsonic region is conic.
 Therefore, there is a function $c_\infty(y,\eta)>0$, homogeneous of degree one in $\eta$, such that $\zeta$ is subsonic if and only if $c_\infty(y,\eta) > |\xi_0|$ holds.
 If we freeze a point $y$ on the surface and a unit horizontal propagation direction $\eta$, $|\eta|=1$, then $Z_0$ is the surface impedance tensor of a homogeneous half-space: $Z_0(y,\zeta)=Z(c)$, where $c=-\xi_0$, and $c_\infty(y,\eta)$ is the limiting velocity.
 This shows that Proposition~\ref{Z-prop} and the proof of the Barnett--Lothe Theorem apply mutatis mutandis to $Z_0(y,\zeta)$.

-Subsonic free surface waves correspond to solutions of the secular equation $\det Z_0(y,\zeta)=0$.
+Subsonic free surface waves correspond to solutions of $\det Z_0(y,\zeta)=0$, which is known as the secular equation.
 We assume from now on that the secular equation has a zero $\xi_0<0$, necessarily unique and simple, for every surface point $y$ and every direction $\eta\neq 0$.
 By the implicit function theorem, there is a smooth function $c_R(y,\eta)$, homogeneous of degree one in $\eta$, such that $0<c_R(y,\eta)<c_\infty(y,\eta)$, and

 We call $h$ the Hamilton function of the free surface wave problem.
 The phase function $\theta\equiv\varphi(y)-t$ is subsonic and solves $h(y,\theta')=0$ if and only if the eikonal equation $c_R(y,\varphi'(y))=1$ is satisfied.
 The ray field is $V=(1,(\partial c_R/\partial\eta)(y,\varphi'(y)))$.
 So we take time $t$ as the parameter along rays, and we regard rays as the spatial curves $y(t)$ which satisfy